bschlaman/chess/README.md

 - Avoid accessing memory like `bs -> board`; this is expensive due to potential cache misses
 - Avoid branching
 #### genLegalMoves improvements
+- Don't scan through the board looking for pieces on legal move generation.
+Instead scan through a piece list
+- In the pieces array, keep track of sliders and knights sepparately for pintests
 #### makeMove improvements
 #### undoMove improvements